Reference Management Software

 RefWorks

-Then click No account?
+You will then see the following screen.
+Select No account?
 Sign up here

 The RefWorks login page.
 The 'No account?
 Sign up here' button is near the bottom of the page.

-How to use RefWorks
+Exporting results to RefWorks

 You can also save items in RefWorks directly from databases.
 You will often see an 'Export' or 'Cite' button next to the text of an article.
 For details on how to do this in a specific database, take a look at the Quick Start Guide for that database.